HarmonizedMRI/B0shimming/example/README.md

 [under construction.
 Jon 6-Aug-2023]

 TODO:
-* Step 0 is to load raw data.
-From there everything is vendor-agnostic.
-   * Write script to load P-file (GE).
-Separate script for Siemens etc.
+* Make scripts vendor-agnostic
+   * makeshimcal.m
+   * getb0init.m
+   * makef0.m  (and separate out regularized estimation part)
+* Comment on how to define shim region.

-[The example scripts in this folder were written for GE data]
+The example scripts in this folder were written for GE data.

 ## Overview